cleburn/texas-housing-markets-2025/README.md

 ---

 ## 📘 Overview
-This repository is part of the **AI Engineer Roadmap (Month 1 – Week 2)** and serves as a real-world exercise in **NumPy and Pandas fluency**, applied to authentic Texas housing market data.
+This repository is part of my **AI Engineer Roadmap (Month 1 – Week 2)** and serves as a real-world exercise in **NumPy and Pandas fluency**, applied to authentic Texas housing market data.

 The current focus is on analyzing **rental trends from 2015–2025** using Zillow’s **Zillow Observed Rent Index (ZORI)**.
 Our objective: to explore how Texas rental markets responded to the **2020 pandemic**, whether a **market correction** has occurred, and what **trajectory** appears most likely for the years ahead.